Giordano96/CRUD-Project/README.md

 - Technical advisor:
 - Marco
 - Team members:
-- Giordano Sancricca (Referent)
+- Giordano Sancricca (PM)
-- Lorenzo Uccellani
+- Lorenzo Uccellani (Backend Supervisor)
-- Alessio Parlani
+- Alessio Parlani (Frontend Supervisor)
-- Jhonatan Panico
+- Jhonatan Panico (UI and Frontend)
-- Giorgio Leonard Dahore
+- Giorgio Leonard Dahore (Backend)
-- Carlo Perella
+- Carlo Perella (Documentation)

 ---

-## 🚀 Next Steps
+## 🚀 How to use
-1. Complete dataset exploratory analysis.
-2. Define database schema and CRUD functionalities.
-3. Integrate recipe suggestion logic based on available ingredients.
+1. Download Docker Desktop and open it
+2. Clone the repository
+3. Open a terminal inside the dir CRUD-Project and use the command docker-compose up -d
+4. Open the browser and go to localhost:8080 to interact with the app
+5. localhost:8081 to interact with the DB
+(WARNING if your porrt 8080 or 8081 are busy you must change port to connect to the services)